aws-solutions/qnabot-on-aws/docs/using_cloud9/README.md

 ![CloudShell](./cloudshell.png)

-## Creating the Cloud 9 environment
+## Creating the Amazon Cloud9 environment

 If you have made changes to your [default VPC settings](https://docs.aws.amazon.com/vpc/latest/userguide/default-vpc.html), deleted your default VPC or the script below does not work, please [see the requirements for Cloud 9](https://docs.aws.amazon.com/cloud9/latest/user-guide/vpc-settings.html).